scottkleinman/WE1S/draft.md

 #Draft for New Schema Using MongoDB for Storage

 ##Syntax
 MongoDB stores data as JSON objects populated with keyword-value pairs.
 Each JSON object is called a "collection", and the keyword-value pairs are called "documents".
-In order to avoid confusion, I avoid these terms and refer to a "collection" as a **record** and a "document" as a **"field"**.
+In order to avoid confusion, I avoid these terms and refer to a "collection" as a **record** and a "document" as a **field**.

 A database record can have an unlimited number of fields, which are enclosed in curly brackets: